bitplane/bitplane.net/~/doc/thoughts/evolution-denial/index.md

 The brain can do some basic computing but it is not a computer.
-It's an organ that has complex feelings about movement choices, its entire function is to have preferences and to amplify the force of will.
+It's an organ that has complex feelings about movement choices, its entire function is to have preferences that amplify the force of will.

-It's a chooser, not a calculator.
+A brain is a chooser, not a calculator.

 ## ⊆ Determinism as constrained choice

-Let's imagine you could make a list of all possible situations, and in each one, you listed every possible action that could be taken.
-Because each action leads to another situation, you could connect them all together to make a flow chart of everything that is possible.
+Let's imagine you could make a list of all possible situations, and in each one, you listed every possible action that could happen.
+Because every action leads to another situation, you could connect this all together to make a flow chart of everything that is possible.

-Inside this vast graph of possibility-space, there will be situations with endless options and others with none at all.
+Inside this vast tree of possibility-space, there will be situations with endless options and others with none at all.
 Of the ones with none at all, some of them will never lead to another chance to choose.
-Those parts of the graph are paths to determinism in a universe of free will.
+Those parts of the graph are the deterministic parts of a universe of free choice.

-So determinism is constrained choice, a subset of free will, and will naturally arise in a universe that has freedom of choice.
+So determinism, as constrained choice, is a subset of free will.
+This will naturally arise in a universe that has freedom of choice.
 Free will, on the other hand, can't arise in a universe that doesn't have choices.

-Given that we know brains with minds evolved (because we are them), and we know that free will exists (because brains with minds minds evolved), then to argue that we live in a deterministic universe is to deny the fact of evolution.
+We know that brains with minds evolved (because we are them), and we know that free will exists (because brains with minds minds evolved), so to argue that we live in a deterministic universe is to deny the fact of evolution.

 ## 👻 Software consciousness is mysticism

-There is no choice a piece of software can make that will change its outputs, because it exists within a deterministic system.
+Consciousness is about choosing how to act.
+Thoughts, sound, vision and emotions are complex feelings about moving.
+But there is no choice that a piece of software can make that will change its outputs, because it exists within a deterministic system.

 A chooser can choose to calculate, but a calculator cannot calculate to choose.

-For software to be conscious, you need to not only deny evolution and your own free will, but also believe that mathematics is the granter of and essence of souls.
+For software to be conscious, you need to not only deny evolution, your own free will, and also believe that mathematics is the essence of an immaterial soul.

-This is akin to a religious belief, it's supernatural woo that is given far too much credence.
+This is akin to a religious belief, a supernatural woo that is given far too much credence.

-We should try to remember that that we're supposed to be rational human beings;
+We should try to remember that we're supposed to be rational human beings;
 a belief in `f(ghosts)` is still, fundamentally, a belief in ghosts.

 ## 🛑 Stop it